What to do in the garden in August

 Cut back tired looking foliage on Perennials

 Even now it is not too late to cut back some Perennials which are looking faded, such as hardy geraniums, Nepeta (Cat Mint) Alchemilla (Lady's Mantle.)
 Cut back to tidy shape and when doing this you may notice, at the base and centre of the plant there is already new growth spurting.
-After cutting back the plant may, or may not, flower again depending on the weather, but it will grow new foliage which will look fresh.
+After cutting back, the plant may, or may not, flower again depending on the weather, but it will grow new foliage which will look fresh.

-Some plants, such as Delphinium may have very tired foliage and cutting them down maybe the only option as the foliage becomes an eyesore.
+Some plants, such as Delphinium, may have very tired foliage and cutting them down may be the only option as the foliage becomes an eyesore.

 This is also an ideal time to take cuttings from Pelargoniums and raise plants for free for next year.
 Easier than most plants to raise from cuttings for a guide on how to take cuttings.